A constitutional co-operative movement

 Members deliberate and vote

-Members discuss proposals, refine them, and vote through a secure democratic system built around one-person-one-vote principles, with blockchain-backed auditability where appropriate for public trust and verification.
+Members discuss proposals and vote through a secure one-person-one-vote system with blockchain-backed auditability for public trust.

 04